 Losing bone tissue in your jaw is not abnormal with periodontal disease.
 If you have already lost teeth, you probably have lost bone elsewhere.
 Gum disease can cause damage to the bone that supports the teeth.
-This condition gets worse over time, until the teeth ultimately become loose.
+This condition gets worse over time until the teeth ultimately become loose.

 If you get a tooth removed, you might experience much bone loss.
 You could lose up to 60 percent of the surrounding bone tissue.
 This issue might progress for approximately three years after the tooth extraction.
-This kind of bone loss is sometimes referred to as bone defect.
+This kind of bone loss is sometimes referred to as a bone defect.

 Other factors can also cause your bone tissue to shrink or recede.
-You can lose bone due to and infection or an injury.
+You can lose bone due to an infection or an injury.
 A blow to the jaw could result in bone loss.
 An infection can lead to bone loss in your jaw, too.
 Bone grafting and a sinus lift could help to restore your smile.

-How a Dentist Can Help
+How a Dentist Can Help with Bone Grafting

 The bone between your mouth and your maxillary sinus may diminish.
 Then, you will require a sinus lift to counteract the lost tissue.
 The dentist goes into the sinus and lifts the sinus membrane.
 The new bone is placed in the sinus floor.